Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Injectivity of Kodaira-Spencer map

 Then we have

 \begin{lem} We have

 \end{lem} \begin{proof} We use the following: \begin{sublem} Let $z_i$ be as in $(\ref{zjdef})$.
 Then we have

-\end{sublem} \begin{proof} We remark that $z_i$ satisfies the Stanley-Reisner relation and linear relation (that is $ \sum_{j=1}^m v_{ij}z_j =0 $, $i=1,\ldots,n$ see (\ref{132})) modulo $T^{\lambda_1}H(X;\Lambda_0)$.
+\end{sublem} \begin{proof} We note that $z_i$ satisfies the Stanley-Reisner relation and linear relation (that is $ \sum_{j=1}^m v_{ij}z_j =0 $, $i=1,\ldots,n$, see (\ref{132})) modulo $T^{\lambda_1}H(X;\Lambda_0)$.
 The cohomology ring $H(X;\Q)$ is a quotient of the polynomial ring over $z_i$ by the Stanley-Reisner relation and linear relation.
-(See Proposition in p.106 of \cite{fulton}, for example.)
+(See \cite[p106 Proposition]{fulton}, for example.)
 On $H(X;\Q)$ the product of $(n+1)$ of $z_i$'s are zero.
 Therefore we have

 if $k_1+\cdots+k_m > n$.
 The sublemma follows easily. \end{proof} Once we have Sublemma \ref{SRlinearisenough}, the rest of the proof is the same as the proof of Lemma \ref{13saigo}. \end{proof} \begin{lem} If $(\frak y_1,\dots,\frak y_n,\frak s) \in \vert Spec(\underline{\mathcal R})\vert$, then